hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/playground-index.md

 ## The Define tab

-The Define tab is used to create, edit and update your business network.
+The Define tab is used to create, edit and upgrade your business network.

 ![editor-define-page](./images/editor-define.png)